PX4/PX4-user_guide/en/peripherals/remote_id.md

 The beacons come preinstalled with recent [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) firmware.
 The [User Guide](https://download.bluemark.io/db200.pdf) explains how you can update firmware via the web interface, if needed.

-More general setup, including how to mount the beacon, is also covered in the [User Guide](https://download.bluemark.io/db200.pdf)
+More general setup, including how to mount the beacon, is also covered in the [User Guide](https://download.bluemark.io/db200.pdf).

 ### Holybro Remote ID Module

-The [Holybro Remote ID Module](https://holybro.com/products/remote-id) can be connected using the serial port or DroneCan (only main branch).
+The [Holybro Remote ID Module](https://holybro.com/products/remote-id) can be connected using a serial or CAN port.

 It comes with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers such as the Pixhawk 6C/6X or Cube Orange.

 The module comes preinstalled with recent [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) firmware.

 The [User Guide](https://docs.holybro.com/radio/remote-id) explains how you can config and update firmware via the web interface, if needed.

 #### Holybro Pinouts

-Note that CAN port is only supported in PX4 main, not PX4 v1.14 or v1.15 yet.

 ![Holybro Remote ID Pinouts](../../assets/peripherals/remoteid_holybro/holybro_remote_id_pinout.jpg)